 Most apps and programs have internal logging – i.e. they write logs locally to your computer.

-The logs include information about how the app is behaving or errors they encounter.
+The logs include information about how the app is behaving or the errors they encounter.

-However, these logs can be invaluable for detecting and investigating cyber incidents.
+These logs can also be invaluable for detecting and investigating cyber incidents.

 Collecting these logs can take a lot of storage and attackers often try to remove them when covering their tracks.